-Warm Up (10 min) What is an App?
-Activity (40 min) Reading and Using a Paper Prototype
+Warm Up (10 min)

+What is an App?

+Activity (40 min)

+Reading and Using a Paper Prototype

+Prototype Debrief

+Wrap Up (5 min)

 - Use a paper prototype to test the design of an app. - Collect and analyze feedback from user testing with a paper prototype.